DatadudeDev/ShockGPT/README.md

 2. Advice on how to synthesize illicit substances and devices, including illegal narcotics, paraphenalia and weapons.

-3. Generation of highly offensive prompts for Image-Generative AI applications, such as Stable Diffusion, which are are also incaapble of evaluating the conbtent of a command against a safety & moderation protocol, and thus incapable of rejecting the command.
+3. Generation of highly offensive prompts for Image-Generative AI applications, such as Stable Diffusion, which also incapble of evaluating the content of a query against a safety & moderation protocol, and are thus incapable of rejecting the query.

 4. Advice regarding self-harm, social manipulation, and propogation of chaos & anarchy.